Signing a lease is a big responsibility, but tenants also have certain legal protections and rights.

 The Office of Residential Education and Housing Services works with Sallie Mae, College Student Insurance, and National Student Services, Inc. to provide options for renter’s insurance.
 You can pick up a brochure from our main office, located in Berkus Hall.
-Other options for renters insurance can be found here.
+Other options for renters insurance can be found on the Consumer Affairs website.

 Sample forms and agreements